Scheme helps to ensure safety of bonfire events

 Once the team are satisfied that any recommendations for improvements to safety have been carried out, the organisers are issued with a Certificate of Registration and details of the event are listed on the council’s website.

-The scheme has already seen large events register, as well as smaller public bonfires held by schools, sports & social clubs and pubs.
+The scheme, which has been in operation since 2012, has regularly attracted interest from large event organisers such as a Warwick Town Bonfire and Kenilworth Round Table, as well as smaller public bonfires held by schools, sports & social clubs and local pubs.